 Don't worry, I promise not to spam you!

-- Bake scallops until tops are golden brown.
+- Step 5: Bake scallops until tops are golden brown.

 Yes.
 Scallops are typically seared on the tops and bottoms leaving the center undercooked or raw to allow for a creamy texture.

 The tops of the scallops and the panko mixture will golden brown.
-The meat of the scallop will be white but a more sold white then completely raw scallop.
+The meat of the scallop will be white, but a more solid white than a completely raw scallop.

 If you are tracking the temperature, I like to pull the scallops out at 115°F, then let them rise with carry over cooking until they rise to 125°F-130°.